ansariparvej/Data-Science-Internship_Bharat-Intern/Machine Learning/README.md

 # Bharat-Intern---ML

-In this repository i completed the tasks that i got in the Machine Learning internship from Bharat Intern.
+The Machine Learning Internship Tasks from Bharat Intern.

 **TASK : 1**